superstes/growautomation/setup/ReadMe.md

 This is the last time you can modify the config before the installation is started.
   You could:
   -> send this window to the background (Ctrl+Z)
-  -> make your modifications and
+  -> make your modifications
-  -> bring it back to the foreground (fg).
+  -> and bring it back to the foreground (fg).

 ###################################### INFO #######################################
 The following config files exist:
-  main: /tmp/ga_2021-04-11/setup/vars/main.yml
+  main: /tmp/ga_2021-12-17/setup/vars/main.yml
-  remote hosts (if needed):
+  remote hosts: (optional)
-    - /tmp/ga_2021-04-11/setup/inventories/hosts.yml
+    - /tmp/ga_2021-12-17/setup/inventories/hosts.yml
-    - /tmp/ga_2021-04-11/setup/inventories/host_vars/$HOSTNAME.yml
+    - /tmp/ga_2021-12-17/setup/inventories/host_vars/${HOSTNAME}.yml

-Do you want to continue? (yes/any=no)
+Do you want to continue? (yes/NO)
 ```

 Just put it in the background, change what you want and bring the setup back to the foreground.

 Type 'yes' and press enter to start the setup tasks.

 ##### Post install